Antisemitism and the New Testament: Gospel of Matthew

-Certain passages which speak of the destruction of Jerusalem have elements that are interpreted as indications of Matthew's anti-Judaic attitudes.
+Certain passages that speak of the destruction of Jerusalem contain elements interpreted as indications of Matthew's anti-Judaic attitudes.
 Jesus is said to have lamented over the capital: "Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it...See, your house is left to you, desolate".
 Again, Jesus is made to predict the demise of the Temple: "Truly I tell you, not one stone will be left here upon another; all will be thrown down".
 Such visions of an end to the old Temple may be read as embodying the replacement theology, according to which Christianity supersedes Judaism.

-The culmination of this rhetoric, and arguably the one verse that has caused more Jewish suffering than any other second Testament passage, is the uniquely Matthean attribution to the Jewish people:
+The culmination of this rhetoric, and arguably the one verse that has caused more Jewish suffering than any other second-Testament passage, is the uniquely Matthean attribution to the Jewish people:

 His [Jesus's] blood be on us and on our children!